Skip to content

 Give others access to your API

-Although we do not currently have a dedicated feature for it, there is a way to provide your users with programmatic access to your API and applications via Kinde.
+There are a number of ways to provide your users with programmatic access to your API and applications via Kinde.

 You need to register your API with Kinde before you begin.